danidre14/100-days-of-code/r1-log.md

 **Thoughts**: I had the extension on my computer for two years (possibly by following an old tutorial) but never personally used it until now.
 Files end in `.rest` and you can click them according to their syntax, to make the desired API request.
 I used this with the express API to test out the web scraping practice I did yesterday.

+### R1D18: January 31, Monday
+**Today's Progress**: Today I learnt about ArrayLists and the extends keyword in java.

+**Thoughts**: When a class extends another, you can call methods of the superclass without creating them in the subclass.
+Additionally, you can access super variables by declaring them as protected.
+I have much more experimentation to do.

+### R1D19: February 1, Tuesday
+**Today's Progress**: Today I landed my first Software Development job!

+**Thoughts**: I was able to use the knowledge learnt from freeCodeCamp's bash tutorials to complete assigned tasks adequately.

+### R1D20: February 2, Wednesday
+**Today's Progress**: Today I confused myself over cors and browsers with fetch requests.

+**Thoughts**: You must include the 'content-type' in fetch requests and the API must have cors enabled...but the fetch requests that worked for Chrome, returned Security errors on Firefox.
+I took a break after an hour of unsuccessful googling on Firefox's possible issue. (it could be blocked cookies on the browser itself, I do not know).

 <!--
 ### R1Dx: January x, xday
 **Today's Progress**: Coming soon